ryeguard/ryeguard.github.io/docs/blog/231009_website/231009_website.md

 # Setting up a website and email with minimal cost using Hostup.se, Github Pages and Apple iCloud+

 In this post, we will register our own domain using [Hostup.se](https://hostup.se/en/).
 For free hosting of our website, we will use [Github Pages](https://pages.github.com).
 Although these instructions are written for Hostup.se, they should be applicable to any domain registrar that allows you to configure DNS records.
+Additionally, wherever the top-level domain (TLD) is `.se`, it should be a matter of replacing `.se` with the TLD of your domain, like `.com`.

 We will also set up custom email addresses using [Apple iCloud+](https://www.apple.com/icloud/).
 Usually, this would require a paid email hosting service, but Apple iCloud+ allows you to create a custom email domain as part of the subscription.

 ## Table of Contents